MahrezBH/mahrezbh.github.io/_tabs/about.md

 ---
 ## Hi, I'm Mahrez!

-Welcome to my personal blog!
-I'm a passionate software developer, currently working as a software engineer.
-My journey in tech began at a young age, and over the years, I've honed my skills in programming languages like Python, Java, and web development technologies such as Angular, Django, and Flask.
+I am a dedicated software engineer with a strong passion for crafting elegant solutions through code.
+My journey in technology began early and has evolved into a career centered around continuous learning and purposeful innovation.

+{% include quote.html
+   title="My Grook of the Dev"
+   content="Tools may change, but craft endures<br>simplicity sharpens what complexity obscures." author="Piet Hein"
+%}

 ### My Skills